 It’s rare to be able to view falls from different angles in such a short walk (about 700 metres).

 4. There is a swimming hole to cool down after the short walk

-Cooling in a swimming hole at the end of a track is tempting after walking in Tropical North Queensland.
+Cooling in a swimming hole at the end of a track is tempting after walking in Tropical North Queensland, one of the most humid regions in Australia.
 I’ve read online a few people recommend the place for swimming and there’s even a rope for more fun jumping in the water.
 Unfortunately, the end of the pool was covered by plants when we visited so it wasn’t very inviting.

 I recommend checking if swimming is still allowed before you go on your trip.
 Heavy rainfalls can sometimes make swimming holes dangerous with debris and current.

 Responsible travel tip: Did you know your sunscreen can pollute the water and harm animals?
 The best way to protect your body from the sun is to cover it with long sleeves and pants.
 If you do have to use sunscreen, choose a mineral one (like zinc) and apply it at least 20 minutes before entering the water.

 Have you been to Little Millstream Falls?
 Share your experience in the comments below!